PCMDI/pcmdi.github.io/staff/Xie/index.md

 ***Professional Activities and Leadership Roles (Selected)***

+* Co-Lead of the Climate Science Working Group of the DOE BER Advisory Committee (BERAC) Subcommittee on International Benchmarking for BER (2022)
 * Member of the GEWEX Global Atmospheric System Studies (GASS) Panel (GASS), (2018 – )
 * Lead for the GASS diurnal cycle of precipitation project, (2018 - )
 * Co-Chair for the US ARM-EU Collaboration Working Group in identifying and sharing initial and evaluation datasets for Large Eddy Simulations (LES) and Global Climate Models (GCMs) (2013).